-1.1.1 This circular contains direction and guidance to be used processing, reviewing, and accepting or approving manuals, procedures, and checklists.
+1.1.1 This Circular contains direction and guidance to be used by operators who are required to develop and submit manuals for the approval or acceptance by the AAC.
+It is also to be used by AAC Inspectors or the Certification Project Manager (PM) for processing, reviewing, and accepting or approving manuals.